University of Nova Gorica best university in Slovenia, in 186th place in RUR (Round University Ranking)

 On the basis of the data obtained RUR’s analysis is performed, considering 20 indicators of quality performance in the previously mentioned four key mission areas.
 The major part of the assessment is represented by the indicators in the area of research (40%) and teaching (40%).
 All indicators take into account the size of the institution.
 Consequently, small and large universities can equally be compared in terms of their performance.

 Despite its short tradition (celebrating its 20th anniversary in 2015) and a relatively small size, the University of Nova Gorica excels on an international scale.
 Its excellence has also been recognised in the U-Multirank 2015, 2016 and 2017 comparative world univeristy rankings and can by no means be considered as a coincidence but rather represents the results of hard work and the clearly defined mission of the development of the University of Nova Gorica.
-The University’s scientific excdellence was also identified and emphazied in the “”, stating that according to the criteria of scientific excellence and the scientific impact of its publications, The University of Nova Gorica is ranked among five best universities in Europe, including the University of Oxford, the University of Cambridge, the École Polytechnique Fédérale de Lausanne (EPFL) and the ETH Zürich.
+The University’s scientific excdellence was also identified and emphazied in the European Commission’s report on the Scientific Output and Collaboration of European Universities in the period from 2007 to 2011, stating that according to the criteria of scientific excellence and the scientific impact of its publications, The University of Nova Gorica is ranked among five best universities in Europe, including the University of Oxford, the University of Cambridge, the École Polytechnique Fédérale de Lausanne (EPFL) and the ETH Zürich.

 Such university rankings represent a valuable source of information for prospective students deciding at which university to study, since the quality of studies and study programmes ensurung high employment prospects are of key importance.
 The rankings can also serve to employers, providing them with the information which universities provide the most highly qualified young professionals.